Cyanogenbot/AI-Foundry-Library/Readme.md

 Function to generate speech from text.
 Parameters:

-- apiKey: Data Foundry API Key
+- api_token: Data Foundry API Key
 - projectId: Data Foundry Project ID
-- input: Text that will be used for speech generation
+- prompt: Text that will be used for speech generation
+- loadingElementSelector: Selector of HTML element that will be given a loading indicator attribute
+- resultElementSelector: Selector of HTML element that will be used to place AI response in
 - language: (default 'en') Chosen language, options are 'en', 'nl', 'de' and more
 - logging: (default = true)